y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 # Core Principles
 ## 1. Trampoline Code Injection
-We inject trampoline function call into the Target (lib-side) function, which ultimately jumps to the actual hook code via the function pointer Hook.
+Trampoline function calls are injected into the Target (lib-side) function, which ultimately jumps to the actual hook code via the function pointer Hook.

 ```go
 func Target() {